snoweye/pbdR_winbin/README.md

 pbdR Windows Binary Files
 =========================

-For Windows users, you can install windows binary files of pbdR as shown in the "install_pbdR_github.r" script.
+For Windows users, you may install windows binary files of pbdR as shown in the "install_dp_pbdR.r" script.
 Inside an R session, type

 library(RCurl)